CHEM 10171-05 meets MWF 9:25–10:15 in room 104 Bond Hall

 There is now significant evidence that writing notes by hand aids in recall and performance in the class.
 Although we won’t prohibit laptops, their use is generally discouraged.

 In addition, please don’t hold conversations, even if you are whispering, during class.
-There are many students in the lecture hall and even a few conversations can quickly become distracting and make it difficult to hear.
-Questions during lecture are welcomed, just pop your hand up when you have them.
+There are many students in the lecture room and even a few conversations can quickly become distracting and make it difficult to hear.
+Questions during lecture are welcomed, just pop your hand up when you have one.

-Lastly, when you become sick during the semester (it will happen) bring in some tissues or cough drops- your classmates in the row in front of you does not want to hear and feel you cough on the back of their neck all during lecture.
+Lastly, when you become sick during the semester (it will happen) bring in some tissues or cough drops.

 If you or any student you know has difficulty accessing sufficient food to eat every day or who does not have a safe and stable place to live, and believes this may affect performance in the course, you are urged to contact the campus Care and Wellness consultants (care.nd.edu).
 If you are comfortable doing so, please talk to your professor and we will work to provide any other resources we can.